spakai/index_search/README.md

 ##Motivation
 I've always wanted to understand how basic indexing work in Oracle.

-There are two main indexes BTree and Hash.
+There are two main indexes B-Tree and Hash.

-BTree allows us to to search for substring of the key
+B-Tree allows us to to search for substring of the key.

   `select * from test where name like ="A%";`